CMU-313/CMU-313.github.io/docs/recitations/reci9-ml.md

 ## Activity 4: Recommendation (10 mins)
-Based on the analysis and evaluations we've done above (both fairness and accuracy), would you recommend that one of these models is used in practice (i.e. in a situation where the model could be used to determine who is prioritized for safety in a similar situation)
+Based on the analysis and evaluations we've done above (both fairness and accuracy), would you recommend that one of these models is used in practice by the cruise line company?

 Justify your choice with evidence that you produced in previous activities.
 Feel free to write directly in the jupyter notebook and then add your answer to the gradescope quiz.